 Turner School is committed to providing enriched and differentiated learning to meet the learning needs of all students and to keep each of them at the edge of their learning.
 The school works to ensure that each student has access to a high-quality education that acknowledges diversity and that each student is engaged in their learning and making substantial growth each year.
 We have high expectations for all learners.

-Goal 2: All young Australians become successful learners, confident and creative individuals and active and informed citizens.
+Goal 2: All young Australians become: confident and creative individuals, successful lifelong learners and active and informed members of the community.